knutnergaard/FontLab-Scripts/SMuFL/readme.md

 Python scripts to aide the creation of SMuFL fonts using FontLab Studio 5 and later.

 ## Summary of available scripts
+### Build Accordion Registrations
+Builds composites from the combining rank and dot glyphs in SMuFLs Accordion ramge.

+The script assigns grid values to the bounding box of each combining rank glyph, and places dots accordingly.
+To ensure accurate placements, all glyphs must be registered according to SMuFL guidelines, with the bottom left corner at the origin point, and with zero - width side bearings.
+Setting for overshoot in round rank glyphs is provided.

+For any preexisting glyphs, name will be appended with '_001' and unicode will be set to None.

 ### check_anchors.py
 Compares font anchors to latest Bravura metadata file, published at the [Bravura repository](https://github.com/steinbergmedia/bravura) to find missing or superfluous glyph anchors according to the SMuFL standard.
 Script will print any findings and mark glyphs with discrepancies unless colour value is set to 0.